-In this system, there is no need of human intervention.
+In this system, there is no need for human intervention.
 Each and every system is under the control of devices connected around it.

-Traditional fields of wireless sensor networks, embedded systems, automation, control systems and all other contribute for enabling the Internet of Things.
+Traditional fields of wireless sensor networks, embedded systems, automation, control systems, and all other contributors for enabling the Internet of Things.

-Examples that can comes under Internet of Things include thermostats, security systems, cars, alarm clocks, electronic appliances, lights in commercial and household environments, vending machines, speaker systems and more.
+Examples that can come under the Internet of Things include thermostats, security systems, cars, alarm clocks, electronic appliances, lights in commercial and household environments, vending machines, speaker systems, and more.

 Industry 4.0 is one of the trends of Mechanical Engineering which focuses on Data exchange and Automation in manufacturing technologies and processes which include the Internet of Things (IoT), artificial intelligence, Cloud computing, Industrial Internet of Things (IIOT).

-"Industry 4.0" factories have the machines which have sensors and other parts with wireless connectivity which can visualise the entire production line and make the decisions on its own.
+"Industry 4.0" factories have machines that have sensors and other parts with wireless connectivity which can visualize the entire production line and make the decisions on its own.

 The Components of Industry 4.0 includes:

-As there are more number of automated tools in the manufacturing industry, it is the duty of the industry to model, run the simulation and analyse the machines, input materials and tooling.
+As there are more automated tools in the manufacturing industry, it is the duty of the industry to model, run the simulation and analyze the machines, input materials, and tooling.

 The name indicates that the manufacturing is controlled by means of numbers or numerals in the digital form i.e. write the G codes and M codes in a program and that can be operated by means of a central computer.

-In order to meet the market demand, there will be a need of large amount of goods to the consumers.
-By making a few things or goods does not sustain the environment, therefore there is the need of Digital Manufacturing.
+In order to meet the market demand, there will be a need for a large number of goods for the consumers.
+Making a few things or goods does not sustain the environment, therefore there is the need for Digital Manufacturing.

 With the rise in the quality and quantity of computer systems in manufacturing plants, the transition to digital manufacturing has become popular.

-As you can see that the digital manufacturing would be sharing the same goals of
+As you can see that digital manufacturing would be sharing the same goals of